LibraryBeales/Exploratory_Data_Analysis/index.md

 2. Use the `read_csv` function in pandas to import a csv file.
 3. Discover the size of the dataset.
 4. Discover the types of data in the dataset.
+5. Learn how to modify data types to improve performance, accuracy and scalability.

 <a href="https://constellate.org/lab?repo=https%3A%2F%2Fgithub.com%2FLibraryBeales%2FWeb-Scraping&filepath=eda1.ipynb" target="_blank">![A constellate launch button](https://constellate.org/images/constellate-badge.svg)</a>   <a href="https://mybinder.org/v2/gh/LibraryBeales/Web-Scraping/main?labpath=eda1.ipynb" target="_blank">![A binder launch button](https://mybinder.org/static/images/badge_logo.svg)</a>